hashicorp/consul/website/source/docs/agent/services.html.md

 The `port` field can be used as well to make a service-oriented architecture simpler to configure; this way, the address and port of a service can be discovered.

+The `meta` object is a map of max 64 key/values with string semantics.
+Key can contain only ASCII chars and no special characters (`A-Z` `a-z` `0-9` `_` and `-`, no `.`).
+For performance and security reasons, values as well as keys are limited to 128 characters for keys, 512 for values, it has the same limitations as the node meta keys.
+All those meta data can be retrieved individually per instance of the service and all the instances of a given service have their own copy of it.

 Services may also contain a `token` field to provide an ACL token.
 This token is used for any interaction with the catalog for the service, including